anna099/hegel/self-consciousness/4-unhappy.md

 #### Freedom of Self-Consciousness, Part Two {.subtitle}

 <blockquote class="epigraph">For in much wisdom is much grief: and he that increaseth knowledge increaseth sorrow.<footer>Ecclesiastes 1:18</footer></blockquote>
+<blockquote class="epigraph">There never was a war that was not inward; I must fight till I have conquered in myself what causes war, but I would not believe it. <footer>Marianne Moore, *In Distrust of Merits*, 1944</footer></blockquote>

 The unhappiness of this stage in the development of self-consciousness is easy enough to understand.
 As Robert Stern writes, 'on the one hand, the Unhappy